 Lactose intolerance: Valdoxan contains lactose.
 Patients with rare hereditary problems of galactose intolerance, the Lapp lactase deficiency or glucose-galactose malabsorption should not take this medicine.

-Effects on ability to drive and use machines: No studies on the effects on the ability to drive and use machines have been performed.
+Effects on ability to drive and use machines: Agomelatine has minor influence on the ability to drive and use machines.

-However, considering that dizziness and somnolence are common adverse reactions patients should be cautioned about their ability to drive a car or operate machinery.
+Considering that dizziness and somnolence are common adverse reactions patients should be cautioned about their ability to drive or operate machines

 Use in Children: Valdoxan is not recommended in the treatment of depression in patients under 18 years of age since safety and efficacy of Valdoxan have not been established in this age group.
 In clinical trials among children and adolescents treated with other antidepressants, suicide-related behaviour (suicide attempt and suicidal thoughts), and hostility (predominantly aggression, oppositional behaviour and anger) were more frequently observed compared to those treated with placebo (see Dosage & Administration).

-Use in Elderly: No effect of agomelatine is documented in patients ≥75 years, therefore agomelatine should not be used by patients in this age group (see Pharmacology: Pharmacodynamics under Actions and Dosage & Administration).
+Use in the Elderly: No effect of agomelatine is documented in patients ≥75 years, therefore agomelatine should not be used by patients in this age group (see also Dosage & Administration and Pharmacology: Pharmacodynamics under Actions).

-Use in older people with dementia: Valdoxan should not be used for the treatment of major depressive episodes in elderly patients with dementia since the safety and efficacy of Valdoxan have not been established in these patients.
+Use in elderly with dementia: Valdoxan should not be used for the treatment of major depressive episodes in elderly patients with dementia since the safety and efficacy of Valdoxan have not been established in these patients.